PGY2 Solid Organ Transplant

 Please refer to the “Meetings and Conferences” section of the Department of Pharmacy, Johns Hopkins Medicine website.

-The PGY2 SOT resident must complete a self-directed research project or medication use evaluation (MUE).
-The scope, magnitude, and type of project will vary according to individual interests but must be completed in a manner suitable for presentation and publication.
+The PGY2 SOT resident must complete a self-directed research project.
+The scope, magnitude, and type of project will vary from year to year and must be completed in a manner suitable for presentation and publication.

 Residency Manual: Please see the “Residency MUE Project” section of the Residency Program Manual for additional information.